-Fort Hood Specialist Vanessa Guillén was finally ‘laid to rest’ in a private funeral and Mass in Houston on Saturday, Aug 15.
-On Aug 14, there was a public memorial at her high school, where she had been involved in multiple sports.
 Many hope the uproar over sexual harassment and sexual assault in the military that blew up after Specialist Vanessa Guillén’s disappearance and murder will force permanent change in military culture.
+Fort Hood Specialist Vanessa Guillén was finally ‘laid to rest’ in Houston on Saturday, Aug 15.
+On Aug 14, there was a procession around her high school, where she had been involved in multiple sports.
 “The Military Failed Vanessa Guillen and Others.
 It Must Do Better.” in Ms. Magazine explains how much her family did and “major deficiencies exposed by her case —including slow or negligent investigation of missing persons, lack of communication with families and handling of sex crimes.”
 There have been some developments – new legislation, investigations including a congressional one, and more bodies found.

-There were at least three protests for Vanessa Guillen in Raleigh on Saturday, July 25.
-Some of these protests are being organized by younger women moved to action, very grassroots.
-NC NOW had learned about the noon caravan (first one) and NC NOW became involved in the evening one at the state capitol (third one).
-There was an article on the second one in the News and Observer on July 26.
+There were at least three protests for Vanessa Guillen in Raleigh on Saturday, 7/25/20.
+Some of these protests are being organized by women moved to action, and organizers don’t seem to be aware of each other.
+NC NOW had learned about morning caravan (first one) and we were involved in the one at the state capitol (third one).
+We read of the second one in the News and Observer on 7/26/20.
 Here is information on all three.

-Vanessa Guillén was a 20-year-old Army Private First Class when she went missing on April 22, 2020, from Fort Hood Army Base.
-She vanished mid-shift, leaving her car keys, barracks room key, Army identification card and wallet behind at her workspace.
-The investigation into her disappearance dragged on slowly at best while her family pushed for help and answers.
+The military must do better.
+Army Specialist Vanessa Guillén went suspiciously missing on April 22, 2020, leaving her car keys, barracks room key, Army identification card and wallet behind at her workspace.
+The investigation into her disappearance was dragging on slowly at best until her family pushed via social media.
+Before that, the family organized multiple searches and vigils and protests, hoping to find Guillén and bring her home.
 Eventually, investigators found she was murdered by a soldier on base.
-Before the murder, Guillén had told her family she had been sexually harrassed by her superiors, but was afraid to report it.
-Her case and problems with how the military handles sexual assault and sexual harassment sparked protests all over Texas, online and around the country.
-A candlelight vigil was held for her and Breonna Taylor in Durham on 7/5/20, and at least two have been held in Fayetteville.
-Anger and frustration with these failures are creating a military #MeToo movement.
+Before the murder, Guillén told her family she had been sexually harassed by her superiors, but was afraid to report it.
+Her case exposed a terrible outcome of the military mishandling sexual assault and sexual harassment.
+Anger and frustration with these failures have created a military #MeToo movement.
 These continuing major failures in the military must be addressed.

 Please join us for the online Missing & Murdered Indigenous Women, Girls and People (MMIWGP) rally scheduled for 4/25/20, from 10am-1pm.
 Emcee Crystal Cavelier, Founder of MMIW NC Coalition and Co- Organizer of March has provided an agenda.
 NC NOW is one of the cosponsors, and NC NOW President Gailya Paliga is one of the speakers.
-The link to watch it livestream is Livestream of Online #MMIWGP Rally.
-The (past) facebook event is at https://www.facebook.com/events/455552131732954/
+Find link to event and the agenda in this post.